Vapor-Systems/soracom_device_manager/docs/getting-started/authentication.md

 3. Save the file.
 The application will automatically load these credentials when it starts.

 !!! warning
     This method stores your credentials in plain text on disk.
-Use with caution and ensure the file has appropriate permissions (e.g., `chmod 600 .env`).
+Use with caution.

 ### Method 2: Interactive Input